jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

     }
     ```

-1. Create this class in the "Controllers" directory:
+1. Create a new class `PaymentController` in the `Controllers` directory, set its contents to the following:

     ```csharp
     using System;
     using Microsoft.AspNetCore.Mvc;
+    using Microsoft.Extensions.Options;
     using PaymentService.Models;
     using PaymentService.Services;
+    using Steeltoe.Extensions.Configuration.CloudFoundry;

     namespace PaymentService.Controllers
     {